TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/intro_bioimage_visualization.md

 nuclei = image_data[:, 1, :, :]
 ```

-Now that we have the data arrays loaded, we can directly what we want to the viewer.
+Now that we have the data arrays loaded, we can directly add the data we want to visualize to the viewer.

 ```{code-cell} ipython3
 ## directly adding image data to the napari viewer